 OVER THE COUNTER MEDICATIONS ARE NO LONGER AVAILABLE ON PRESCRIPTION - NHS in East Berkshire spend over £3.7 MILLION last year on products that can be brought without a prescription.

 NHS guidance recommends that items that can be brought without a prescription should no longer be prescribed across England.

 OTC Medication list OTC conditions list EBCCG Policy

-NEW PARAMEDIC EMPLOYED TO MAKE HOME VISITS - as from February 2019 Sandhurst Group Practice employed a paramedic to undertake all the home visits on behalf of the GPs.
+PARAMEDIC EMPLOYED TO MAKE HOME VISITS - Sandhurst Group Practice have employed a paramedic to undertake all the home visits on behalf of the GPs.
 Patients are asked to book in the same way via reception.
 Our paramedic may call the patient first to ascertain the problem.
 He will have full access to your medical notes and will be liaising with the patients named GP.
 Any prescriptions that are required will be sent electronically to your chemist of choice.

 To try and ensure that patients are seen as quickly as possible, we have asked our receptionists to ask for a brief idea of the reason for the appointment.
 This means that they can see the right person.
 This may not be the GP.
 We have a team of health care professionals.
-For example, we are pleased to announce that we have a new prescribing nurse practitioner as well as ou paramedic who have recently joined the practice who can see minor illnesses n& injuries.
 The receptionist can guide you to the correct professional.
 All information is, of course, strictly confidential.”

 Remember that an e-consult on-line appointments may get you an answer quicker to you than requesting a telephone appointment